-Frederick Sumsion was born in Brighton on 5th April 1880.
+Frederick Sumsion was born in Brighton (UK) on 5th April 1880.

-I have not been able to find the names of Frederick’s parents or been able to locate him on any census forms prior to 1901 when he appears as a Boarder, aged 20, living in Worthing, West Sussex.
+I have not been able to find the names of Frederick’s parents or been able to locate him on any census forms prior to 1901.
+In that census he is listed as a Boarder, aged 20, living in Worthing, West Sussex.
 He was a Market Gardener.
 Ancestry.co.uk

-Frederick married Sarah Ann Church in 1904 according to the Registrations of Marriage on Ancestry.co.uk
+Frederick married Sarah Ann Church in 1904 according to the Registrations of Marriage on Ancestry

-The 1911 census on Ancestry.co.uk shows that the Sumsion family were living at 70, Asdown Rd, Worthing.
-Head of the household, Frederick age 30 was a Market Gardener by trade.
-He and his wife Sarah age 31 born in Worthing, Sussex, had a son named Frederick Stanley and he was 5 years old.
+The 1911 census shows that the Sumsion family was living at 70, Asdown Rd, Worthing.
+Head of the household was Market Gardener Frederick aged 30.
+He and his wife Sarah who was 31 (born in Worthing, Sussex) had a son named Frederick Stanley and he was 5 years old.
 Also living at the property were Alice Maud Cooper, Sister-in-law age 28 and Hilda Grace Cooper, niece age 3.

-Frederick and his wife emigrated to Halifax, Canada in 1913 under the resettlement scheme, and by that time they had another son by the name of William born 1912.
+Frederick and his wife emigrated to Halifax, Canada in 1913 under the resettlement scheme, and by that time they had another son by the name of William who had been born in 1912.

 All of Frederick’s effects, Medals, Plaque and Scroll were sent to his wife, Sarah A. Sumsion, 17, Ketchum Ave, Toronto.

 Frederick Sumsion is buried in St. Margaret’s Cemetery, Bodelwyddan.

 He is commemorated on the Canadian Virtual War Memorial.